lsst-it/ittn-004/index.rst

 that will only ever be connected to a single VPN at a time.
 However, it completely falls apart if multiple VPNs are in use, with each trying to configure its own nameservers to provide "internal" name resolution.
-This problem is already being encountered within LSST Data Managment with remote users needing to connect via VPN to both NCSA and NOAO in Tucson.
+This problem is already being encountered within LSST Data Management with remote users needing to connect via VPN to both NCSA and NOAO in Tucson.

 Summit Degraded Operations